machi-san/indoornav/CONCEPTS.md

 * **Global Interpreter Lock(GIL)** - affects how threads work.
 In short: only one Python thread can execute Python code at a time, even if you have 4 threads on a 4-core CPU
 * **Race condition** - happens if the camera thread is mid-write when a reader grabs the frame?
 You could get a half-old, half-new frame which implies corrupted data.
 * **Threading lock** - a mechanism that says "while I'm writing, no one can read; while someone's reading, no one can write."
 It serialises access to the shared resource.
+* **try/finally for resource management** — guarantees cleanup code runs even if the main code crashes.
+Critical for hardware resources (camera, GPIO), file handles, network connections.
+Without it, a crash leaves resources locked until reboot.
+* **Conditional imports for cross-platform code** — importing platform-specific modules (like RPi.GPIO) only inside conditional blocks (if not USE_MOCK_CAMERA) prevents crashes on platforms where the module doesn't exist.
+* **Mock objects for development without hardware** — fake implementations (get_mock_frame() returning a black frame) let you test integration logic without the real hardware being present.
+Mocks get swapped for real implementations later.

 \---